 App Layering upgrades include driver updates, along with the new features and bug fixes documented in the What’s new.

-When you are ready to provision your systems with the upgrade, you need to select each of your image templates, verify the settings, and use it to publish new versions of your layered images.
-Once published, use the new layered images to provision your systems.
+Select each of your image templates, verify the settings, and use it to publish new versions of the layered images.
+Use the new images to provision your systems.

 To roll out the upgrade: